-By using minority contractors, the county is ensuring that dollars from public works projects are being distributed to minority communities and to disadvantaged communities that sorely need these dollars.
+By using minority contractors, the County is ensuring that dollars from public works projects are being distributed to minority communities and to disadvantaged communities that sorely need these dollars.
 In addition to dollars, public works projects provide critical job training and a path to steady employment in a growing industry to residents who are at a disadvantage in the job market.
 Finally, the experience of working on projects for the improvement of the community is a source of pride for residents who feel that they are a part of their tax dollars at work.

 Hiring minority contractors shows the local government's commitment to economic development and workforce development by promoting the creation of decent jobs in minority neighborhoods.
 These jobs circulate tax dollars through local neighborhoods and provide a sense of pride in being a part of public improvements.
-The Orange Bowl renovation and Jackson South expansion projects are large, visible, and economically important projects that will make needed improvements to important community assets.
-But it is imperative that all parts of our community receive the benefits of these projects and feel they have an equal opportunity to participate.
+The Marlins Stadium project is a large, visible project that has the potential for great economic impact in the area.
+But it is imperative that all parts of our community receive the benefits of this project and feel they have an equal opportunity to participate.
 That the nature of the construction industry tends towards exclusionary networks and unequal hiring practices is all the more incentive for local governments to make sure that minority businesses are getting their fair share.

-The county should also continue to work to find creative solutions to the problems faced by small contractors trying to establish themselves in the industry.
+The County should also continue to work to find creative solutions to the problems faced by small contractors trying to establish themselves in the industry.
 The words of small minority contractors suggest there is still need for improvement in payment of invoices and bonding requirements.
 The more progress that can be made in growing small firms to become important contributors to the local economy, the more we increase the power of minority neighborhoods to enhance their quality of life.
-Despite struggling with financing, bonding, payment and strong competition, most contractors interviewed said they had had good experiences in working on county contracts, and that they see the value in working on public improvement projects.
+Despite struggling with financing, bonding, payment and strong competition, most contractors interviewed said they had had good experiences in working on County contracts, and that they see the value in working on public projects.
 However the seeming lack of connection of these minority contractors with the City of Miami suggests that much more outreach is needed by the City to ensure that minority contractors are getting the chance to work on City projects as well.

-By using minority contractors on the Orange Bowl renovation and Jackson South expansion projects, Miami-Dade County and the City of Miami show a commitment to a diverse workforce and to helping needy communities to develop and prosper.
+By using minority contractors on building the Marlins Stadium at the Orange Bowl site, Miami-Dade County and the City of Miami show a commitment to a diverse workforce and to helping needy communities to develop and prosper.